Heinz von Loesch

 Heinz von Loesch (born 20 May 1959) is a German musicologist.
-He researches and teaches at the Technical University Berlin.
+He researches and teaches at Technische Universität Berlin.

 Life

 Born in Frankfurt, Loesch is the son of Achim von Loesch, the former director of the Bank für Gemeinwirtschaft, and the SPD politician Grete von Loesch.

 At first he completed a cello study with Gerhard Mantel and Pierre Fournier, which he furthered with the artistic maturity examination in 1983.
 From 1980 to 1985 he was a member of the Junge Deutsche Philharmonie.
-At the same time he studied musicology with Carl Dahlhaus and Helga de la Motte-Haber at the Technical University of Berlin until 1991, where he received his doctorate in 1991 and his habilitation in 1999.
-Afterwards he was a research assistant at the State Institute for Music Research and then also professor at the Technical University of Berlin.
+At the same time he studied musicology with Carl Dahlhaus and Helga de la Motte-Haber at Technische Universität Berlin until 1991, where he received his doctorate in 1991 and his habilitation in 1999.
+Afterwards he was a research assistant at the State Institute for Music Research and then also professor at Technische Universität Berlin.